Creuna-Oslo/ui-team-meta/new-employees/Secrets-in-the-office.md

 ## Hardware and Licenses ##

-Do you have a wishe for special hardware or long for a license for a nice program?
+Do you have a wish for special hardware or long for a license for a nice program?
 All that and more can usely be granted by the IT department.
 Send an email to it@creuna.no or just stroll in and ask.
 Remeber, ask nicely.
 The IT department is located in the other end of the building from the entrence.
 Behind the second mezzanine.

 ## Comunication ##